 For more information: ehhs.hallco.org or 770-536-9921.

 The Flowery Branch High School STEAM Program provides students with an active, engaging experience that is supported by a rigorous STEM (Science, Technology, Engineering, and Math) curriculum enhanced by the addition of Fine Arts courses.
+It is an honors level engineering program with an emphasis on art applied to appropriate classes.
 The STEAM program offers access to a variety of advanced technological tools and opportunities to unlock students’ artistic capabilities.

 Students collaborate on teams and create authentic projects that combine science, technology, engineering, arts, and mathematics, building the foundation for their academic and career-related futures.
 All FBHS STEAM students will work hand in hand with faculty, industry, and college advisors to design and present a culminating project each calendar year.